Dudejoe870/DigiDAW/README.md

 ## Linux

-Linux building hasn't been tested for the current Qt build system.
+Linux building hasn't been tested yet.
-It should be possible, but the scripts may need to be altered to work on Linux.

-## MacOS (x86 only)
+## MacOS (x86 only currently)

 Unfortunately MacOS building hasn't been tested, it should be technically possible, but the steps to do so won't be discussed here.